Getting Married in Sorrento

 Fee for a Civil Wedding Ceremony in Sorrento, Italy

-This is an updated price list for 2016 for celebrating a wedding in Sorrento:
+This is an updated price list for celebrating a wedding in Sorrento:

 - EUR 600 for weddings celebrated Monday, Wednesday, or Friday morning, or any time Tuesday and Thursday;